 Types of stigma in the workplace

-Personal stigma is a person’s stigmatising attitudes and beliefs about other people.
+Public stigma is a person’s stigmatising thoughts, feelings and behaviours about/towards other people.

 • harassment of a colleague in relation to their mental health

-• the decision not to employ or promote somebody in relation to their mental health
+• the decision not to employ or promote somebody because of their experiences with mental health issues

 • unfair assumptions being made about the capability of somebody in relation to their mental health.